-Tags: Hedge Funds, insider-trading, names, Point72 Asset Management, SAC Capital, the hedge fund formerly known as SAC Capital
+Tags: Hedge Funds, insider-trading, names, Point72 Asset Management, SAC Capital, the hedge fund formerly known as SAC Capital, The Saga Of SAC

 As you’ve probably heard by now, the upper echelons of SAC Capital management have selected a new name for the firm and its sub-units as part of an effort to close the insider trading/government cavity search chapter of its history and begin anew (next month).
 They’ve gone with Point72 Asset Management, inspired by the firm’s Stamford address (72 Cummings Point Road) and honestly?
 We’re not loving it.
 What was once a name that evoked confidence, excitement, and yes, fear, all in equal measures, now brings to mind a Kia.
 What could have been “King of Diamonds Capital Management” is now directions once you get off 95.